RajDeshmukh282/Phoenix/README.md

+# Add Your own API KEY IN gemini.js file
+you can get that free key from google gemini just replace it and run this cmd-->

+npm install @google/generative-ai

-# 🔥 Phoenix AI Chat App
+🔥 Phoenix AI Chat App

 Phoenix is a sleek, responsive, and powerful AI-powered chat application built with **React + Vite** and integrated with **Google Gemini API** to deliver fast and intelligent responses.
 The interface is optimized for an engaging user experience with smooth animations and custom design elements.